tomdaniels/plex-requests-api/README.md

 # plex-requests-api

-An api to store requested movies from [Plex Requests](http://requests.tomd.io).
+An api to store requested movies from the [Plex Requests Client](http://requests.tomd.io). ([view code](https://github.com/tomdaniels/plex-requests-client))

-This gives the users of my Plex server the ability to requests their own media.
+This gives the users of my Plex server the ability to request their own media.

 ### Movies